-Comcast has launched the X1 platform in select markets which streamlines and makes the whole TV experience more interactive.
+XFINITY has launched the X1 platform in select markets which streamlines and makes the whole TV experience more interactive.
 The cloud-enabled platform lets you watch live and recorded programming on multiple devices throughout the home, use voice commands to control your TV.
 But the biggest selling point may be that you can record four shows simultaneously and watch a fifth at the same time.
-The only caveat is that X1 is not yet available in all Xfinity markets.
+The only caveat is that X1 is not yet available in all XFINITY markets.

-Time Warner Cable’s TWC TV product lets you watch live TV on your tablet, PC, or smartphone anywhere at home and is comparable to Comcast’s multi-platform viewing.
+Time Warner Cable’s TWC TV product lets you watch live TV on your tablet, PC, or smartphone anywhere at home and is comparable to XFINITY’s multi-platform viewing.
 However, their Whole House HD-DVR service only lets you watch one live show and record another at the same time.
 Or, record two shows at once.

-Both Comcast and Time Warner Cable boast over 200 channels in their top tier service packages.
+Both XFINITY and Time Warner Cable boast over 200 channels in their top tier service packages.
 As far as HD channels, the number can vary according to market so it’s really difficult to do a specific comparison.
 Comcast does have more HD channel package options, including HD Preferred, HD Premiere, HD Complete, and HD Preferred Plus.
 But that doesn’t translate to having more HD options.